 How To Recognize Negligence

 What types of mistakes warrant a blood clot lawsuit?
-There can be a slew of reasons, but let’s take a look at a few examples:
+Well, there can be a slew of reasons.
+But let’s take a look at a few examples:

 - Not properly diagnosing the blood clot – this involves not carrying out proper testing and examination